-African threading for growing hair method does that.
+The African threading method for growing hair does that.
 I consider this technique the ultimate protective style for natural hair.

 Learning how to stretch out our natural hair without heat has some great benefits.

-How to stop black natural hair breakage.
-Your hair will suffer breakage if it is dry and frizzy, and if it tangled up too.
+Stopping hair breakage.
+Your hair will suffer breakage if it is dry and frizzy, and tangled up too.
 You cannot comb through it.
-Doing the African threading along with trimming your split ends, doing a Protein treatment for dry hair, wash, using a Good conditioner for natural hair breakage and adding a good detangler for natural hair Will stop or prevent hair breakage.
+Doing the African threading along with trimming your split ends, doing a protein treatment for dry hair, washing, using a good conditioner for natural hair breakage and adding a good detangler for natural hair will stop or prevent hair breakage.

-How to Stretch 4c/4b kinky black hair.
+Stretching your 4c/4b kinky black hair.
 This technique holds the hair in a stiff or straight position.
-The hair is now almost lying side by side to each other instead of coiling around each strands, this help to stop tangling, and knots.
-Remember our natural pattern is spiral in appearance.
-Therefore, 4b and 4c natural hair strands do not lie straight next to each other, instead the hair strands overlap and touch each other.
+The hair is now almost lying side-by-side to each other instead of coiling around each strand, this helps to stop tangling, and knots.
+Remember, our natural pattern is spiral in appearance.
+Therefore, 4b and 4c natural hair strands do not lie straight next to each other; instead, the hair strands overlap and touch each other.
 The power of the African threading is that it attempts to hold the hair in a straight jacket type position.

 The hair now starts to stretch or lengthen, and the growth of the hair is easily seen.
-This has a positive effect on our self esteem being that most natural ladies wants our hair be noticeable longer.
+This has a positive effect on our self-esteem, being that most natural ladies want our hair to be noticeably longer.

-How to reduce shrinkage in natural hair - Again this technique hold the hair in a straight position this help to stop tangling, because the hair is not growing on top of each other.
-The longer you keep your African threading in; the longer the hair growth becomes.
-Some people keep the threading for up to 4-6 weeks each time it is done.
+Reduce shrinkage in natural hair.
+Again this technique holds the hair in a straight position; this helps to stop tangling because the hair is not growing on top of each other.
+The longer you keep your African threading in, the longer the hair growth becomes.
+Some people keep the threading for up to 4–6 weeks each time it is done.

-When the hair is sufficiently stretch out and you take out the threads, it does look like you blow dry it does is not?
+When the hair is sufficiently stretched out, and you take out the threads, it looks like you blow-dried it, does it not?

 How I Thread My Natural Hair

-1. To thread your hair first take a small portion of your hair (if you have short to medium hair) and part it into two and twist them together to form a twisted curl.
-Twisting my hair before threading gives my hair an added layer of protection- due to the fact my hair does not have a strong nor a voluminous texture of a tightly curled 4c hair.
+- To thread your hair, first, take a small portion of your hair (if you have short to medium hair) and part it into two, and twist them together to form a twisted curl.
+Twisting my hair before threading gives my hair an added layer of protection, due to the fact my hair does not have the strong nor voluminous texture of tightly curled 4c hair.

-5. Next roll the end/tip upwards (going towards the root) and then wrap the thread around the end about 2-3 times and about half way back up (like you are going back to the root).
+- Next, roll the end/tip upwards (going towards the root) and then wrap the thread around the end about 2–3 times and about halfway back up (like you are going back to the root).
 This makes the threading more secure, and won’t slide off so easily.

-6. And now one more step in this process, use a small elastic rubber band to wrap around the hair where you decide to end the wrap.
-See the image
+- And now one more step in this process: use a small elastic rubber band to wrap around the hair where you decide to end the wrap.
+Look at the image above.

-7. To better manage this process you could part your hair into 4-8 sections using clips and then thread within each section.
-See the Video below.
+- To better manage this process, you could part your hair into 4–8 sections using clips and then thread within each section.
+See the video below.